21.4.07

 Select the statement which appeals most to you.
 If none of them appeal then move onto the next question.

-“The past gives us everything that is worth having including a sense of belonging.
-We must defend our heritage from any insults or misinterpretations.
+"The past gives us everything that is worth having including a sense of belonging.
+We must defend our heritage from insults.
 History gives us a sense of purpose.
-Revered historic figures inspire us to be strong and brave.”
+Revered historic figures inspire us to be strong and brave."

 Alters Stability Score by +14%

-“The past should be cherished but we can also recognise that our ancestors are flawed humans just like us.
-We can value the contribution they have made to our culture and institutions while also making our own contributions to the organic whole.”
+"The past should be cherished but we can recognize that our ancestors are flawed humans just like us.
+We can value the contribution they have made to our culture and institutions while also making our own contributions to the organic whole."

 Alters Stability Score by +7%